Clement of Llanthony: Life

 Clement was a native of Gloucester and became a canon of Llanthony Priory as a young child.
 He was a relative of Miles of Gloucester, the Earl of Hereford; (Note: Miles was buried at Llanthony.) he was perhaps a brother, but in some manner certainly a kinsman.
-Clement was educated at Llanthony and his learning was praised by Gerald of Wales and Osbert de Clare.
+Clement was educated at Llanthony, and his learning was praised by Gerald of Wales and Osbert de Clare.
 There were a number of theologians working and writing at Llanthony while Clement was being educated and while he was working and writing.
 He held the office of sub-prior before his election as prior around 1150.
 (A non-contemporary note that Clement was elected in 1150 appears to depend on a now-lost marginal note in a later work and is not considered reliable.)

 Clement was the fifth prior of Llanthony and third prior of Llanthony Secunda, a dependent house of Llanthony.
 The two houses had the same priors from 1136 to 1205, with the prior having authority over both houses.
-Clement first appears at prior in a document dated 22 April 1152, and his last appearance dates to between 1167 and 1177.
+Clement first appears as prior in a document dated 22 April 1152, and his last appearance dates to between 1167 and 1177.
 His time as prior was not considered exemplary, but he did institute some changes to the customs and practices of the house.
-Clement's cause of death is given as a stroke, but the year of his death is unknown.
+Clement's cause of death is given as a paralytic stroke by Gerald of Wales in his Itinerarium Cambriae, but the year of his death is unknown.